 Atheist as a Negative Term

-I answered a question on atheist as a negative term on 14 April 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on atheist as a negative term on Philosophy in Action Radio on 14 April 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should people define themselves using the negative term "atheist"?
 To me, a rational person sells himself short when he calls himself an "atheist": he's only saying what he doesn't stand for, not what he does stand for.
 Plus, to use the term "atheist" seems to be accepting the religious frame of reference.
 A rational person values individual healthy human life, and everything else he believes follows from that, such as respect for reality, reason, and rights.
 When a person defines himself in those positive terms, what he's against follows.
 So, can a person be more clear and persuasive when he focuses on what he's for rather than what he's against?
 If so, what terms might he use to describe himself?

 My Answer, In Brief: The term "atheist" is a precise and economical way of designating lack of belief in god and the supernatural, yet it doesn't indicate what a person is for.
 That requires further explanation – and that's what really important.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!